 USTA's membership revenue is considered refundable exchange transactions from clubs and individuals signing up for a membership.
 Each year, performance obligations include allowing members access to participate in USTA Leagues Tennis Programs and USTA Tournaments, providing USTA tennis publications and enabling USTA members to take advantage of various discount promotions.
-The gross aggregate revenues from membership for the years ended December 31, 2020 and 2019 were \$17,182 and \$18,964, respectively.
+The gross aggregate revenues from membership for the years ended December 31, 2021 and 2020 were \$13,593 and \$17,182, respectively.
 The Organization accounts for the performance obligations of the multiple elements under membership revenue in the consolidated statements of activities and recognizes the sale of memberships over time based on the duration of the membership.
 USTA memberships are refundable on a pro-rata basis based on the duration remaining on the membership.
-At December 31, 2020 and 2019, USTA has determined the estimate of refunds are not material to financial statements.
+At December 31, 2021 and 2020, USTA has determined the estimate of refunds are not material to consolidated financial statements.